 You can view the output of the above query in the right-side window.

-6) PostgreSQL Now(): Display only Time
+6) How to Display only Time Using Now() ?

 If you want to only display the current time according to the timezone then you can use the following query along with the Now() function.
-As you can see, the cast” function is used along with the Now() function.
+As you can see, the “cast” function is used along with the Now() function.

 select cast(now() as time);